 Ingredients Overview

-Dark chocolate: I highly recommend using a high-quality chocolate bar.
+Dark chocolate: I definitely recommend using a high-quality chocolate bar.
 You can also use semi-sweet chocolate.
-The key is to choose chocolate that you enjoy eating on its own.
+The only rule is that you need to pick chocolate that you love to eat on its own.

 Butter: Unsalted